Higher-Page Hodge Theory of Compact Complex Manifolds: Page- - -manifolds

 In the case $A=A_X$, the case $i=1$ is the Fr\"olicher spectral sequence and $i=2$ its conjugate.\\

-The following is a minor extension to general double complexes of the definition (based on its second characterisation) of the page-$(r-1)$-$\del\delbar$-property of manifolds. \begin{Def} A double complex $A$ is said to satisfy the {\bf page-$(r-1)$-$\del_1\del_2$-property} if both Fr\"olicher spectral sequences degenerate at page $r$ and the De Rham cohomology is pure. \end{Def}
+The following is a minor extension to general double complexes of the definition (based on its second characterisation) of the page-$(r-1)$-$\del\delbar$-property of manifolds.
+The equivalence of the two conditions is seen just as before.